Canine Hip Dysplasia and The Story of Cody

 contact with the owners.
 (Another lesson about responsible breeding learned) We learned

-are dysplastic, is another bad choice to make.
-Just as breeding a 'fair' dog in a litter of
+dysplastic, is another bad choice to make.
+Just as breeding a 'fair' dog in a litter of Excellent

-Excellent and Good rated dogs would be a better choice.
-The rest of the litter went to good
+and Good rated dogs would be a better choice.
+The rest of the litter went to good homes that

-homes that spayed or neutered, so we at least felt relieved about that.
-We know that our
+spayed or neutered, so we at least felt relieved about that.
+We know that our mistake and lack

 After much soul searching, we began our research and spent the next several years learning